UniPiTechnology/evok/README.md

 ## Installing EVOK on AXON PLCs

 EVOK is installed slightly differently on Axon PLCs than on Neuron PLCs.
-The Axon installation process is based entirely around premade packages, all that's required is to login to the PLC via SSH and run the following commands:
+The Axon installation process is based entirely around premade packages which are already enabled on the device, all that's required is to login to the PLC via SSH (there is a large number of clients you can use, for windows we recommend using [PUTTY]).
+The default username for Axon PLCs is "unipi" and the default password is "unipi.technology".
+After you connect to your Axon PLC execute the following commands:

     sudo su
     apt-get update